fgdsAcero/SimpleXarrayMarineHeatWaves/README.md

 * Saving larger/"complete" MEAN datasets for a desired region is recommended over saving smaller subsets for the same region, at least time-wise.
 Subsetting is ESPECIALLY encouraged for percentiles.
 * Functions are provided to help monitor your system's memory usage.
 Crashing due to high memory usage should be avoided, so increase your subsetting to avoid this!
 * You may need to rename variable names (like longitude or latitude) for the scripts to function.
-* For the scripts relating to temperatures at different depth levels, it is recommended to only load the data that you would be using (like a subset), and restart the kernal when you want to move on.
+* For the scripts using temperatures at different depth levels, it is recommended to ONLY load the data that you would be using (like a subset) first and restart the kernal when you want to move on (to a different subset).
 This helps save memory.

 Information to add:
 * Where the data comes from